evgene-sh/Logics/README.md

 ### Interface

-    usage: main.py [-h] [-csv] [-dot] [-aggr] input
+    usage: main.py [-h] [-csv] [-dot] [-aggr]
+               [-know [KNOW]]
+               input

     positional arguments:
       input         name of dir in DATA_PATH with mvlog files

     optional arguments:
-      -h, --help  show this help message and exit
-      -csv        if you need to generate csv file -dot        if you need to generate dot file -aggr       if you want to run AggregatedComparator
+      -h, --help    show this help message and exit -csv          if you need to generate csv file -dot          if you need to generate dot file -aggr         if you want to run AggregatedComparator -know [KNOW]  csv file with known results

 ### Recommendations
 You could to use PyPy3 interpreter for a greater speed